open-source-labs/Quell/quell-server/README.md

 ### Usage Notes

-- @quell/server reads queries from Express' request object at `request.body.query` and attaches the query response to Express' response object at `response.locals.queryResponse`.
+- @quell/server reads queries from Express' request object at `request.body.query` and attaches the query response to Express' response object at `response.locals`.
 - @quell/server can only cache items it can uniquely identify.
 It will will look for fields called `id`, `_id`, `Id`, or `ID`.
 If a query lacks all four, it will execute the query without caching the response.
 - Currently, Quell can cache 1) query-type requests without variables or directives and 2) mutation-type requests (add, update, and delete) with cache invalidation implemented.
 Quell will still process other requests, but will not cache the responses.